 - Dogs that are highly sensitive

-- Dogs with a strong independance
+- Dogs with strong independence

-- Dogs that are diffcult to train
+- Dogs that are difficult to train

 - A breed that requires more space and exercise than you can provide

 - Breeds that aren’t good with children and other animals

 Dog Breeds For First-Time Owners

 It’s hard to make a list of dog breeds that are good for a first-time owner because each owner is unique and has their own lifestyle and preferences.

 Keep that in mind when considering a new dog.